 Nursing Home Malpractice

-What are the Types and Signs of Nursing Home Negligence and Abuse?
+What Are the Types and Signs of Nursing Home Negligence and Abuse?

-- Financial Abuse includes theft or concealment of funds and property.
+- Financial abuse includes theft or concealment of funds and property.
 Caregivers earn the trust of their victims and prey on their trust.
 Often, victims do not know they are being lied to, but other times are too proud to admit they may have been cheated.

 - Neglect involves the failure to care for a victim’s basic needs, and can result in bedsores, poor hygiene, unusual weight loss, and unattended medical needs.